Line98Dev/offline-video-editing/Documentation/Deployment.md

 Simply click the icon to run the application.

-## Deployment from Repository (good for individuals that will be working on the further maintenece or development of the application)
+## Deployment from Repository: For individuals that will be working on the further maintenece or development of the application
 __What kind of server is needed__

 This project is an application that runs off a users local machine and connects to a Microsoft Azure server for certain features.For user authentication, users will use their Zooom.com credentials.
 Primarily though, for the project to run, you just need a Windows 10 computer connected to WiFi.